integromat/vscode-apps-sdk/README.md

 #### Waiting for the implementation

+- More user friendly error in case of invalid ID
+- More user friendly error in case of invalid JSON code
 - Create local components (webhooks, RPCs, functions).
   - Note: Create with empty files only (or single template only)
 - Validate the `makecomapp.json` file by JSON schema on each usage